- Be on time. The judge may assess additional fees for appearing to court late or may refuse to hear your citation.

 Some citations require mandatory appearances in court.
 Please contact the court clerks office at least 2 business days after you receive your citation to inquire if a citation requires an appearance.

 Defendants are allowed one continuance by the court office for their court dates.
-The continuance will go to the officer's next arraignment calendar.
+The continuance will go to the next available arraignment calendar.
 Court clerks cannot change your court time between morning or afternoon sessions.
-The request must be made from the defendant before 1:00 pm on the Monday before the arraignment court date (Wednesday) in order to grant a continuance.
+The request must be made from the defendant before 1:00 pm on the Monday before the arraignment court date in order to grant a continuance.

 If a defendant wishes to contest his/her citation, he/she must appear on his/her arraignment date and enter a plea of "not guilty."
 The case will then be reset to a trial date.

 Trial dates are mandatory appearances for court.
-All trial court dates are held on a Wednesday.

 On a trial date, defendants will have the opportunity to state their case to the judge, ask questions of the officer, or present evidence/witnesses to the judge on their behalf.